Learn more about,

 Welcome to Pathway to Independence!
 I’m thrilled to share my journey and passion with you.

-My journey began with a profound and inspiring experience working with a previously non-speaking autistic boy named Mason.
-Witnessing Mason's transformation from a child with limited verbal communication to a fully speaking individual, excelling in math and reading, was nothing short of miraculous.
-This experience ignited my passion for the empowerment that comes through communication and its profound impact on one's quality of life.
-The joy of helping Mason find his voice and embrace his independence reinforced my belief in the transformative nature of language and connection.
+My journey started when I worked with Mason, a previously non-speaking autistic boy.
+Seeing Mason progress from limited verbal communication to excelling in math and reading was remarkable.
+This experience fueled my devotion to empowering others through communication and spotlighted its impact on quality of life.
+Helping Mason find his voice and independence strengthened my faith in the transformative strength of language and connection.

-Diagnosed in my twenties after college, I have a personal understanding of the challenges neurodivergent young adults face.
-I skipped two grades in high school, but I struggled during my first two years of college and my first year after graduation due to a lack of structure.
-My experiences navigating these challenges inform my approach to coaching and mentoring young adults.
+Diagnosed in my twenties after college, I acknowledge the challenges neurodivergent young adults face.
+Although I skipped two grades in high school, I struggled during my early college years and after graduation due to a lack of structure.
+These experiences guide my approach to coaching and mentoring young adults.

-Initially, I envisioned opening a private practice as a Speech-Language Pathologist specializing in childhood apraxia of speech.
-However, my path evolved as I rediscovered my love for education and AAC users, while working in a high school setting to acquire my hours to become a SLP-A. This role allowed me to see firsthand how language skills can significantly enhance educational outcomes and overall quality of life, fueling my desire to create meaningful change.
+I initially planned to open a private practice as a Speech-Language Pathologist specializing in childhood apraxia of speech.
+However, while working in a high school to complete my SLP-A hours, I rediscovered my love for education and supporting AAC users.
+This experience showed me how language skills can improve educational results and quality of life, motivating me to pursue significant change.

-My academic journey then led me to consider founding a faculty school.
-As I progressed through my graduate program in Educational Leadership, I realized that systemic change in education is a complex and challenging endeavor.
-Nevertheless, I developed a profound appreciation for working with young adults and teenagers and recognized a critical gap in resources for individuals with disabilities once they reach adulthood.
-This realization sparked a new passion in me to foster community and connection for this underserved population.
+My scholarly journey then led me to consider founding a facility school.
+As I progressed through my graduate program in Educational Leadership, I realized that systemic change within education is a complex and demanding endeavor.
+Nevertheless, I developed a strong appreciation for working with young adults and teenagers and recognized a significant gap in resources for individuals with disabilities as they transition to adulthood.
+This awareness sparked a new passion in me to foster community and relationships for this underserved population.

-Through my work with pragmatic social groups for AAC users, I saw the immense value of social interaction and skill-building.
-Driven by this insight, I dedicated months to researching and developing comprehensive groups focused on social skills, life skills, and conceptual skills.
-My vision was to create a supportive environment where autistic adults could thrive, advocate for themselves, gain employment, and fully realize their potential.
+Working with pragmatic social groups for AAC users, I saw the value of social interaction and skill-building.
+Motivated by this, I spent months building comprehensive groups focused on social, life, and conceptual skills.
+My goal was to create a positive setting where autistic adults could thrive, advocate for themselves, gain employment, and reach their potential.

-Today, I am beyond excited to introduce Pathway to Independence—a space where community, empowerment, and personal growth are at the forefront.
-I am committed to guiding individuals on their journey toward independence with love and dedication, embracing the unique, non-linear nature of growth.
+Today, I am beyond excited to introduce Pathway to Independence a space where community, empowerment, and personal advancement take center stage.
+I am devoted to mentoring individuals on their road toward independence with love and dedication, accepting the unique, non-linear nature of growth.
 I promise to do all things with love, including coaching you!
-While our focus is on supporting neurodivergent young adults, our services are designed to benefit anyone seeking support—whether you are diagnosed, neurotypical, or suspect you may be neurodivergent.
-The transition to adulthood can be lonely, challenging, overwhelming, we are here to support you!
+While our focus is on supporting neurodivergent young adults, our services aim to benefit anyone seeking support whether you are diagnosed, neurotypical, or suspect you may be neurodivergent.
+The transition to adulthood can be lonely, challenging, and overwhelming.
+We are here to help you!

-Thank you for joining me on this journey.
-Together, we will make meaningful strides toward greater independence and a brighter future.
+Thank you for traveling with me on this journey.
+Together, we will make valuable strides toward greater independence and a brighter future.

 Sydni Rapson